blueEnergy Nicaragua

 Capitalization Platform

-From this reflection, the blueEnergy Capitalization Platform was born—a space dedicated to organizing and analyzing the lessons learned over 21 years of work, and projecting them towards future intervention and sustainable development contexts.
+From this reflection, the blueEnergy Capitalisation Platform was born — a dedicated space to organise and analyse the learning built over more than 21 years of work, and to project it towards future intervention contexts and sustainable development initiatives.

 Enfoque de intervención de blueEnergy